 Daily Telegraph article says Saudis are in Yemen to bring peace to the region.

 Conclusion: The Chairman: Foreign Secretary, you have been very patient.
 You have answered our questions extremely clearly.
 We value your visit to us enormously.
-We hope that this new Committee will have the pleasure of seeing you over the years on a regular basis.
+We hope that this new Committee will have the pleasure of seeing you over the years on a regular basis in view of your grasp of these matters, which is exceptional.
 We would appreciate that.
 Thank you for coming.

 Rt Hon Boris Johnson MP: My pleasure.
 If you thought that I was speaking clearly, then I have obviously totally failed in my mission.